wireapp/wire-server/docs/reference/user/activation.md

 ## Activated vs. non-activated users {#RefActivationBenefits}

 Most functionality is available to all users, but non-activated users can not [connect](connection.md) to others, nor can connection requests be made to anonymous accounts from verified accounts.
-As the result,
+As a result:

 * A non-activated user cannot add other users to conversations.
 The only way to participate in a conversation is to either create a new conversation with link access or to use a link provided by another user.